Building sustainable communities

 There will also be two tutorial sessions on Zoom:

 You receive learning materials and activities to complete in your own time at the beginning of the week before each course day.
-You need between two and three hours to complete these activities.
 The online sessions with tutors review and build on the learning materials.
 These sessions are interactive including time for questions about the learning done before the session, discussions and design activities in small groups.

 On this course we create a participatory and diverse learning environment.
 The emphasis is on ‘action learning’, learning by doing and reflecting on our activities.
 We will be working individually, in small and large groups, engaging in talks with experts and doing our own practice designs.

 A key part of the course is an extended design project of your choice.
 This is an opportunity for you to apply permaculture to a small scale practice design project and gain skills in using the design tools you have learned throughout the course.
 We integrate sessions on this during the course, providing support and feedback, both in groups and individually.
-You will need to work on this outside course time for at least four hours.
 The design project is a requirement for successful completion of the course.

 Who is the course for?